Health Education & Diabetes Center

 Through participation in the Diabetes Education Program, the patient will become familiar with the relationship of nutrition, exercise, medication, and self-monitoring of blood sugars to achieve diabetes control.
 Improved control through self-management decreases the risk of complications such as heart disease and stroke, kidney dialysis, blindness, and amputations.

-The Health Education and Diabetes Team at Boice-Willis is now offering group classes to help patients better understand and manage diabetes.
+The Health Education and Diabetes Team at Boice-Willis offers group classes to help patients better understand and manage diabetes.
 Anyone who is newly diagnosed with diabetes or has not had any prior outpatient diabetes education is eligible.
-The classes began in July of 2013 and are now offered on a weekly basis.
-Many patients who have completed the group classes have seen a decrease in their hemoglobin A1c or their average blood sugar control.
-So far, class participants’ average Hemoglobin A1c dropped from 8.03 to 6.98.
+Many patients who have completed the group classes have lost weight and have seen a decrease in their hemoglobin A1c or their average blood sugar control.

-In the second and third class, Wendy Moore, RN, CDE addresses many more of the common questions about diabetes such as why you need to check your blood sugar, what happens if your blood sugar is too low or too high, how medications help control blood sugar and what the long term complications of diabetes are and how you can help prevent them.
-Wendy will also discuss advanced nutrition and meal planning.
-She also reviews the benefits of exercise and how to stay emotionally healthy with diabetes.
+In the second and third class, Susan Skaleski MS, RD, LDN addresses many more of the common questions about diabetes such as why you need to check your blood sugar, what happens if your blood sugar is too low or too high, how medications help control blood sugar and what the long term complications of diabetes are and how to prevent them.
+Susan will also discuss advanced nutrition, meal planning, the benefits of exercise, and how to stay emotionally healthy with diabetes.

 Once the classes are completed, patients follow up with their diabetes educators for continued support.